VRKnock/VRKnockServer/README.md

 ## API
-The server works by running a local web server on port `16945` which exposes the following endpoints:
+The server works by running a local web socket server on port `16945` which exposes the following endpoints:

 All endpoints return a status:
 ```json